endeavorcomm/le-cms/setup-cert-mgmt-system.md

 ### If you're using Apache2 for HTTP challenges

-Make sure relevant apache modules are enabled
+Make sure relevant apache modules are enabled.

     cd /etc/apache2/mods-enabled